-The Trust is a single centre property trust which owns a 50% interest in Westfield Carindale, located in the suburb of Carindale in Brisbane.
-The centre, a premier retail destination, is approximately 12 kilometres south east of the Brisbane CBD.
+The Trust is a single centre property trust which owns a 50% interest in Westfield Carindale, located in the suburb of Carindale in Brisbane, approximately 12 kilometres south-east of the Brisbane CBD.

-One of the city's leading retail and lifestyle destinations, Westfield Carindale is home to many of Australia's most well-known retailers including David Jones, Myer, Big W, Kmart, Target, Coles, Woolworths, ALDI and Apple, as well as a host of premium fashion brands.
-An Event Cinemas complex and a range of other retailers including approximately 380 specialty stores complete the retail offer while the adjoining Carindale Home & Leisure Centre offers bulky goods retail.
+One of the city's leading retail and lifestyle destinations, Westfield Carindale is home to many of Australia's well-known retailers including David Jones, Myer, Kmart, Big W, Target, Coles, Woolworths, ALDI and Apple, as well as a host of premium fashion brands.
+An Event Cinemas complex and a range of other retailers including approximately 380 specialty stores complete the retail offer while the adjoining Carindale Home and Leisure Centre offers bulky goods retail.